-- You are advised to: - o Draw up a new protocol for each product - o Include questions that address all the important and difficult issues, and use rigorous assessment criteria - o Include a set of expected correct answers - o Design the test to last no more than 45 minutes, to avoid tiring participants - o Ensure that the questions reflect any specific issues for safe and effective use and compliance issues related to the medicine being tested.
+You are advised to:

+- draw up a new protocol for each medicine; - include questions that reflect all the important and difficult issues, and use rigorous assessment criteria; - make sure the questions cover finding, understanding and the participants ability to act appropriately; - include a set of expected correct answers; - design the test to last no more than 45 minutes, to avoid tiring participants.

+Ensure that the questions reflect any specific issues for safe and effective use and compliance issues related to the medicine being tested.
 Testing is most beneficial when the questions relate to areas where patients' fears are greatest, such as side effects.
-Avoiding serious safety issues with a medicine during user testing of the Package Leaflet would invalidate the test.
+Avoiding serious safety issues with a medicine during user testing of the package leaflet is not recommended.

-• The interviewer should:
+The interviewer should: